 |Margaret Parker b. abt.
 1668 Georgetown, m.
 23 Oct 1864 in Marblehead Samuel Dixey (b.
 20 Mar 1663 in Salem, d. aft, 1686); six children: Thomas, Sarah, William, Margaret, Samuel, and Grace Dixey; d. after Nov 1732 in Marblehead|

 What little we know of Thomas Parker and his family is gleaned from deeds of transfer of property.
-He and his wife may have had more than the seven children of which we have knowledge, but these seven or their children are mentioned in the deed of division.
+He and his wife may have had more than the seven children of whom we have knowledge, but these seven or their children are mentioned in the deed of division.
 We know the first name of his wife was Mary.
 Many user trees give her surname as Shaw, and her paternity as Roger Shaw in the Boston area.
 Roger Shaw had two daughters named Mary.
 The first died young and his younger was not of the right age or circumstances to be the wife of Thomas Parker.
 It's possible her surname was Shaw, but not the daughter of Roger.

 GEORGETOWN ISLAND (Maine)

 Many scenes and dramas have passed within the purview of Georgetown Island, situated at the mouth of the Kennebec River.
 In pre-history, Native Americans of the Abenaki Confederacy were the first identifiable tribes to use the island, coming down from Norridgewock and the Penobscot region to gourmandize on oysters, fish and clams, and to hunt in winter for ducks and beaver.
 Originally it was believed that the area was mostly frequented in the summer.
 However, more recent scientific analysis of growth rings on shells in middens suggests year-round habitation